bigskysoftware/_hyperscript/www/docs.md

   reset() the #contact-form
   ~~~

-These are called pseudo-commands because this syntax make the function look like a normal command in hyperscript.
+These are called "pseudo-commands" because this syntax makes function calls look like a normal command in hyperscript.

 ### <a name="events"></a>[Events & Event Handlers](#event)

-[Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) are at the core of what
+[Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) are at the core of hyperscript,
-hyperscript is designed for, and [event handlers](/features/on) are the primary entry point into most hyperscript
+and [event handlers](/features/on) are the primary entry point into most hyperscript code.
-code.

 hyperscript's event handlers allow you to respond to any event (not just DOM events, as with `onClick` handlers) and
 provide a slew of features for making working with events easier.